-As jobseekers pay more attention to employee benefits, having a robust set of offerings—including financial wellness tools—provides an advantage.
-Here’s why financial wellness tools are in demand and can help you land top talent in a tight market.
+As jobseekers pay more attention to employee benefits, employers that offer increasingly robust employee benefits—including financial wellness tools—may have an advantage as they look to land top talent in a tight market.

 Why financial wellness benefits are essential

-With money concerns being front and center for many Americans, implementing a financial wellness education program could be a great way to help employees.
-Employees may feel financial stress from medical bills, student loan payments or general life expenses.
-Financial wellness programs can help them feel confident, and employers who offer these educational programs can build trust with their workforce.
+With money concerns being front and center for many Americans, implementing a financial wellness education program could be a great way to help employees reduce stress brought on by medical bills, student loan payments or general life expenses.
+Financial wellness programs can help employees feel more confident.
+Employers who offer these educational programs can build trust with their workforce.

 Considerations for a financial wellness program

 Personalization: Since every employee has different financial circumstances, their needs vary too.
 A program that provides customization can help you get the most out of an investment in employee benefits.
-This can be as simple as an email with targeted messages to more complex, such as taking an interactive self-assessment to receive a tailored action plan.
+This can be as simple as a targeted email based on age to a more complex action plan built from an interactive self-assessment.

 Employee engagement: A program is only effective if employees know it exists and use it.
 Providers should offer you plenty of support to boost employee engagement, so you and your staff get as much out of your program as possible.

-Analytics: One of the best ways to know if your employees are benefitting from the program is through data.
-Similarly to how data helped you assess the right program, data can help you understand the impact it is having on your employees’ financial wellness.
-You should be able to learn how your employees are interacting with the program and if their behaviors have changed.
-Your provider should be able to help you with this through proactive reporting and reviews.
+Analytics: One of the best ways to know if your employees are benefiting from the program is through data that shows how your employees are interacting with the program and if their behaviors have changed over time.
+Your provider should be able to help you find these answers.

-Inclusivity: Employers should review their programs to assess whether it’s inclusive for all demographics and life stages to provide fair access to resources.
+Inclusivity: Employers should review their programs to assess whether they are inclusive for all demographics and life stages.
+Taking this step ensures you are providing fair access to resources.
 Each segment within your employee population needs something different, and your program should have a wide variety of education and resources to meet every financial concern.

 Combine financial wellness and retirement services